Shark Tank Lesson Plans

 After their presentations to a small panel of my school’s administration, my students were assessed on the following criteria:

 Business Plan: Do the numbers work?
 Are they accurate?

 Sales Pitch: Did they clearly present the product and their business?
 Were they able to answer questions?

 Travis Klabon is an 8th grade Social Studies Teacher at King’s Ridge Christian School in Alpharetta, Georgia.

 Lesson 2: Calling All Investors with FutureSmart

 Last April I launched a “Calling All Investors” Competition to pair with the MassMutual Foundation’s FutureSmart financial education program.
 My students were asked to think through any problem they see in their daily lives.
 As an example, I had several students propose the issue of carrying heavy textbooks, and they all had a different solution.
 As a Project Lead The Way educator, this project was both a FutureSmart assessment and a Gateway Design Challenge.

 Each student worked solo on their project over the course of two class periods.
 Their goal was to design their product or service, craft a business plan using the EVERFI provided template (shared with me in advance of the pitch), and write and present a 2-3 minute pitch speech.

-To ensure my students were successful, I offered many examples, including my own business plan and 3 minute speech, to ensure they knew the expectations for assessment before and during their time working on the FutureSmart program.
-I also showed videos examples of elevator pitches during class time, and devoted my lunch and 30-minutes after school to anyone needed extra assistance.
-To practice their presentations, students were asked to record themselves see and hear their own mistakes, and to present at home to family and friends if able.
+To ensure my students were successful, I offered many examples, including my own business plan and a 3-minute speech, to ensure they knew the expectations for assessment before and during their time working on the FutureSmart program.
+I also showed video examples of elevator pitches during class time, and devoted my lunch and 30 minutes after school to anyone who needed extra assistance.
+To practice their presentations, students were asked to record themselves to see and hear their own mistakes and to present at home to family and friends if possible.